wmthompson1/surveyjs_angular_cli/README.md

 # SurveyjsAngularCli

+I cloned this from the SurveyJS repo, and credit should always go to the surveyJS project - it's a wonderful program, please use their repo.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0 and modified to use SurveyJS and Editor libraries.

 You can just clone this repo and run "ng serve" command.